kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 ![Knowledge Venn diagram](/assets/knowledge_venn_diagram.png)

+We each have an area that covers what we know.
+Encountering someone with a wildly different Venn diagram coverage circle can feel like meeting a genius.
-What can feel like genius may be encountering someone with a wildly different Venn diagram from my own.
-It doesn't necessarily mean they know more overall, just that they have a different coverage area.
+It doesn't necessarily mean they know more than us, just that we have different coverage.
+As we learn more, our knowledge circle shifts and grows.

+In the diagram, I label what I know as "worthless knowledge".
+I think it's common to discount what we've learned.
+If you can, try to appreciate what you already know and that others might be as impressed by your Venn diagram coverage.

 ### New Environments

 When joining a team, or when there's no process, it's challenging to know what to do.
+Why do we do things the way that we do?
 Should I suggest something different?
-How long should I wait before I champion a process change?
+How long should I wait before I try to change the process?

 Dan Luu wrote a post on
 [the Normalization of Device](https://danluu.com/wat/, where he talks about the